A lot of old-school SEO discussion was spent on meta descriptions – length, content, use of keywords, and more.

 Know When to Ignore Alerts, Best Practices & Guidelines

-And in those cases, you may be better off encouraging Google to craft description snippets.
+You may be better off encouraging Google to craft description snippets.